MatPiq/polarvis_exercise/docs/extras/clustering.md

 This section provides a by no means complete description of how the clustering was performed for clusterings 1-5.
-Clustering 6 was performed by LR and exactly how, is a mystery to me.
+Clustering 6 was performed by Luca.

 ## Image Feature Extraction